phuibonhoa/ruby-tmbundle/README.markdown

 1. $ `cd ~/Library/Application\ Support/TextMate/Bundles/`
 2. $ `git clone git://github.com/phuibonhoa/ruby-tmbundle.git Ruby.tmbundle`
 3. $ `osascript -e 'tell app "TextMate" to reload bundles'`

+If you'd like to install all my bundles, check out this [script](http://gist.github.com/443129) written by [mkdynamic](http://github.com/mkdynamic).
+It installs all bundles and backups any existing bundles with conflicting names.
+Thanks Mark!

 ##My Other Textmate Bundles
 My bundles work best when use in conjunction with my other bundles: